MrFlynn/git-absorb/README.md

 of a collection of related repositories.
 For example, at my university many of my programming classes have separate repositories for each assignment.
-Using this program I can merge all those repositories together and back it up to my own GitHub account, etc. Preserving the history of each repository is just a nice bonus.
+Using this program I can merge all those repositories together and back it up to my own GitHub account, etc. I also think preserving the history from each repository is helpful feature to have, even in a cognitive sence.
+For me shows me how I wrote code to solve a problem I may not remember how I solved six months from now.

+### Caveats:
-_Note:_ I don't really recommend using this to merge particularly complex repos.
+I don't really recommend using this to merge particularly complex repos.
 I haven't tested this tool on repositories with more than a couple of branches each, so YMMV with more complex repositories (i.e. avoid the `--clean` flag).

+Additionally, this tool doesn't check for hash collisions between two separate repositories.
+I expect that is extremely unlikely to happen, and would likely require effort in order to accomplish.

 ### How to Use:
+This script was tested on MacOS 10.12.6 and Fedora 28.
+Both were running Bash versions equal to or above 3.2.

 First, clone the repository.
 Next, if needed create a target remote repository.
 Finally, run the script.
 Use the `--help` flag to get familiar with the options, but I've also included a copy of the help screen below.